If you are viewing the website, access the Community Directory by clicking on the button on the main navigation bar:

 When you click on the ‘Choose a category’ box, the main categories will be displayed.
 Click on one of these (eg ‘Specific needs’) and a list of sub-categories will come up.
 When you click on one of these (eg ‘Dementia’), results will be shown for every listing we have in that sub-category.

-We created two separate tabs for search results – ‘Local’ and ‘National’ – as users told us they wanted to see local groups and services before National charities and helplines etc. However, some national charities are umbrella organisations for local groups and branches and details of these can be found via their website.
+We created two separate tabs for search results – ‘Local’ and ‘National’.
+This is because users told us they wanted to see local groups and services before National charities and helplines etc. However, some national charities are umbrella organisations for local groups and branches and details of these can be found via their website.
 Where this is the case, this listing will appear in the ‘Local’ tab and there will always be a link to the relevant page on their website to search for local support.
-For example: Stroke Association.

-In the community directory and home care directory, many service providers cover different areas and their own addresses are at locations which may not reflect the areas they cover.
+In the community directory and home care directory, many service providers cover different areas.
+Their own addresses are at locations which may not reflect the areas they cover.
 For example, a user in Andover searching for services close to their own postcode would not bring up countywide services such as Age Concern Hampshire.
 They may, therefore, miss important services which are available to them.

-When you select one of the district or borough council districts as a filter, the listings shown will be groups and activities which are accessible to residents living in that area.
-They are not necessarily services based in that area.
-For example, if you were searching for accommodation advice, Age Concern Hampshire (based in Winchester) would be in the results, whichever area you filtered by.
+When you select one of the locations as a filter, the listings shown will be groups and activities which are accessible to residents living in that area.
+They are not necessarily services physically based in that area.

 You can use this form to register any query or complaint you may have about this website or any of the content within it.
 Simply fill in the details below and this will be sent directly to us to investigate.
 We will always try and respond within one working day.

 Page Reference: About this site